blinklabs-io/docs/src/content/docs/guides/bursa/004-cert-commands.md

 ---

 <a name="cert"></a>

+Bursa can be used to create certificates for stake pool operations, stake delegation, and Conway era governance.

 ## Using Bursa to Create Certificates
-These Bursa commands create certificates for stake pool operations, stake delegation, and Conway era governance.
+These Bursa commands can be used for generating various Cardano certificates.

 <table>
   <tr>